Lethal injection: European Union export ban

 Due to its use for executions in the US, the UK introduced a ban on the export of sodium thiopental in December 2010, after it was established that no European supplies to the US were being used for any other purpose.
 The restrictions were based on "the European Union Torture Regulation (including licensing of drugs used in execution by lethal injection)".
 From December 21, 2011, the European Union extended trade restrictions to prevent the export of certain medicinal products for capital punishment, stating, "The Union disapproves of capital punishment in all circumstances and works towards its universal abolition".

 Support

 Commonality

 The combination of a barbiturate induction agent and a nondepolarizing paralytic agent is used in thousands of anesthetics every day.
 Supporters of the death penalty argue that unless anesthesiologists have been wrong for the past 40 years, the use of pentothal and pancuronium is safe and effective.
 In fact, potassium is given in heart bypass surgery to induce cardioplegia.
-Therefore, the combination of these three drugs is still in use today.
+Therefore, the combination of these three drugs remains in use.
 Supporters of the death penalty speculate that the designers of the lethal-injection protocols intentionally used the same drugs as are used in everyday surgery to avoid controversy.
 The only modification is that a massive coma-inducing dose of barbiturates is given.
 In addition, similar protocols have been used in countries that support euthanasia or physician-assisted suicide.